Here’s a question: If you saw and heard what Chelsea Manning did, what would YOU do?

 They were the same motives I felt 42 years ago.
 We both felt the horror of reading about deceptive, and even criminal, activity.
 We both felt the public needed this information and should have had it years ago.
 So we both released classified documents about a bloody, hopeless war.

-Listen to Bradley Manning’s full testimony, which was secretly recorded and released by Freedom of the Press Foundation to counter the US government’s veil of secrecy around the trial.
+Listen to Chelsea Manning’s full testimony, which was secretly recorded and released by Freedom of the Press Foundation to counter the US government’s veil of secrecy around the trial.
 Tweet it, forward it, and help share it.

 Be a part of the winds of honesty that are revealing some of the truth behind the veil.